Bé Udink

-Berend Jan "Bé" Udink (12 February 1926 – 24 May 2016) was a Dutch politician and diplomat of the defunct Christian Historical Union (CHU) party now merged into the Christian Democratic Appeal (CDA) party and businessman.
+Berend Jan "Bé" Udink (12 February 1926 – 24 May 2016) was a Dutch politician and diplomat of the Christian Historical Union (CHU) and businessman.

 Udink applied at the Rotterdam School of Economics in July 1946 majoring in Economics and obtaining a Bachelor of Economics degree in June 1948 before graduating with a Master of Economics degree in June 1952.
 Udink also applied at the University of Lausanne in August 1946 for a Class in Financial economics obtaining a Bachelor of Accountancy degree in September 1947.
-Udink worked as a corporate director of the Chamber of commerce of Rotterdam from October 1953 until July 1962.
+Udink worked as a corporate director of the chamber of commerce of Rotterdam from October 1953 until July 1962.
 Udink also worked as an associate professor of Trade economics at the Rotterdam School of Economics from June 1959 until September 1964.
-Udink worked as corporate director of the Chamber of commerce of The Hague from July 1962 until April 1967 serving as executive director from January 1963 until April 1967.
+Udink worked as corporate director of the chamber of commerce of The Hague from July 1962 until April 1967 serving as executive director from January 1963 until April 1967.
 Udink served on the Rijnmond Council from September 1965 until April 1967.